|

-The route of the eastern bypass went across the flow of the underground water.
-It was ridiculously close to the borehole from
+The route of the eastern bypass is across the flow of the underground water.
+It was ever so close

-which our drinking water is drawn.
+to the borehole from which our drinking water is drawn.

-The water flows in the porous chalk sub-strata, downhill from the escarpment.
+Water flows in the porous chalk sub-strata, downhill from the escarpment.

-splitting open, spilling its oil or petrol?
+and splitting open, spilling its oil or petrol?

 To ensure against all accidents, the road would have had to be within a costly high-sided concrete channel throughout its